amirreza-saffarian/reock-compactness-reserve-design/README.md

   Implementation of the Dinkelbach-based solution approach.

 - `load_forest_data.py`
-  Provides data-loading and preprocessing utilities for the landscape instances used in the computational experiments, including patch areas, costs, adjacency relationships, spatial coordinates, and other instance-specific data.
+  Provides data-loading and preprocessing utilities for the landscape instances used in the computational experiments, including patch areas, costs, adjacency relationships, and spatial coordinates.

+- `load_forest_data1.py`
+  Additional data-loading utilities used by the optimization implementations.

 - `data/`
-  Input data for the computational experiments.
+  Contains the input data required for the computational experiments.

 - `output/`
-  Additional preprocessed data used by some instances.
+  Contains additional preprocessed data required by some instances, including the El Dorado instance.

 ## Requirements